kamillobinski/kamillobinski.dev/README.md

 ### 0.1.3

+- Placeholders re-render every 3 seconds with random width
+- Added text placeholders in project section
+  - Placeholders will be displayed only when data is being<br/> downloaded from the database or a communication<br/> error occurred
+- Added changeable avatar based on theme
 - Added fetching recent projects from database
 - Added Node.js server on Heroku
 - Added MySQL database on Heroku